Orion Social Content Sep24 Offshore Li Copy

 Blog Img

 It’s no surprise, therefore, that demand for this work is high.
 Landing a job offshore may not be easy for people without a qualification in a relevant skill - such as engineering – but it is certainly possible.
-Keep reading to find out how.
+And luckily, as experts in oil and gas recruitment, our team are here to help you every step of the way.

 ● Roustabouts, also known as roughnecks, carry out essential labour tasks such as equipment maintenance and cargo loading and unloading